If you want a personal funeral that reflects the unique life of the person who has died, call – and come in and talk to us.

 So how exactly are we different?

 Continuity of care: We are a small team and the same individual will be involved in looking after the person who has died from the time you first contact us until after the funeral.
 This is not the case with all funeral companies.
 In some, roles are split between the staff who collect the person, those that look after the person’s body, those that arrange the funeral and the funeral director on the day of the funeral.
+In some companies, you may not even meet the funeral director until the day of the funeral.

 Language: We are careful about the language we use.
 We talk about ‘the person who has died’ – not ‘the deceased’.
 We say ‘died’ and not ‘passed’ (unless we sense you are not comfortable with this.)
 We say ‘visit’ or ‘spend time with the person who has died’ not ‘viewing the deceased’.
 And we talk about ‘collecting the person from home or place of death’, not ‘doing a removal’.

 Involvement: You can have as much – or as little – involvement as you would like at every stage of the process.
 You can wash and dress the person who has died, be the one to place the lid on their coffin, create a nameplate for it, be involved in carrying the coffin.
 Plus many other ways which evolve as we plan the funeral.
+Ours is definitely not a ‘behind closed doors’ approach; we encourage the opposite because we know the difference it makes.

 Outreach: We are actively involved in our community in various ways, normalising the role of death and dying in our culture.